umbertocappellazzo/Llama-AVSR/README.md

 └───lrs3
     └─── lrs3_text_seg16s
     |     └─── ...
     └─── lrs3_video_seg16s
           └─── ...
 ```

 ### 3) Label Files Download

 The label files in `[LRS3]/[labels]` undergo some processing to make them fit Llama-AVSR.
 For example, we lowercase the transcription and discard samples whose length is higher than a specific threshold to avoid training instability and peak GPU memory usage.
 Based on the desired training setting, the processed labels can be accessed below.
-Once downloaded, they must be moved to dataset/labels subfolder, where dataset can be LRS3 or VoxCeleb2.
+Once downloaded, they must be moved to [LRS3]/[labels]` subfolder.

 | Label Files | Dataset(s) | Hours |
 |-----|:-----:|:-----:|